ResearchComputingServices/srna/README.md

 The sRNA computation follows the algorithm provided by Prof. Alex Wong at Carleton University [1].

 Along with other parameters, the algorithm receives as input a genome sequence in a file.
-This file should contain two parts:  (1) annotations which gives the locations of different genomic features (such as genes, CDS, or tRNAs), and (2) the DNA sequence itself.
+This file should contain two parts:  (1) annotations which give the locations of different genomic features (such as genes, CDS, or tRNAs), and (2) the DNA sequence itself.
 The most common formats for this file are genbank and fasta.

 The algorithm will compute sRNAs from the CDS features.
 For simplicity, there are two varieties of CDS:  (1) the CDS whose position is written like: CDS *i..m*.
 This indicates that the gene in this CDS starts at the position *i* and ends at position *m*.
 We will refer to this CDS as "encoded forward".

-The second type of CDS are those whose position information includes the word "complement" CDS  *complemen(i..m)*.
+The second type of CDS are those whose position information includes the word "complement" CDS  *complement(i..m)*.
 The word "complement" means that the genome is encoded backwards.
 For complement CDS, *m* would be the start of the gene and *i* is the end of the gene.

 Given a CDS *i…m*, for a gene encoded forward, the steps to compute a sRNA are the following.